SyedUmaidAhmed/Motion-Detection-Using-OpenCV/README.md

 You can use a webcam or a camera of your laptop by assigning cv2.VideoCapture(0) or cv2.VideoCapture(1).
 The project save the motion images in a folder with time stamp.

+Here you can see examples of some of the images with time and date stamp.